BannedAndAlone/Mindustry-CheatPackage/README.md

-# Anuken-Cheat-Pack
+# Mindustrt-CheatPack
 uh, hey.
-i dont know how to use github, :)
+i dont know how to use github
+so, this mod is being uploaded in a horrible way, :)